 Alternative: Sprout Studio

 Many photographers are using contact form plugins for booking, which is great as they do the job well.
-But for photographers who want a fully automated system which requires no back and forths, Bookly might be the best plugin for the job.
+But for photographers who want a fully automated system that requires no back and forths, Bookly or Amelia might be the best plugins for the job.
 It has a nice design, integrates with your calendar, and just works well.

 The Best WordPress Plugins For Photographers